Education

 Your final effective cost basis was $56.20.
 You sold the shares at $60.
 Your profit is ($60 - $56.20) x 100 = $380.
 The total premiums collected ($1.80 + $1.10 + $0.90 = $3.80 per share) account for all of your profit, since you bought at $60 and sold at $60.

-Commissions are small but not zero, and they affect your true breakeven.
+Commissions are small but not zero.
 Most brokers charge $0.50-$0.65 per contract.
-Here is how to adjust:
+Here's how to adjust:

 Adjusted Breakeven = Strike - (Premium - Commission per share)